 Living with allergies has gotten so much better in the past few years thanks to the requirements of labeling all food in grocery stores, as well as the sheer quantity of allergy free alternatives available in most stores.

 As for what I use to clean, this is an ever evolving list.
 You can read how I make my own skincare routine, how I make my own handsoap here.
-More articles on this will be written soon.
+Make sure you check out my 3 ingredient shampoo article!
 Coconut allergies are something I’m very passionate about as it’s so difficult to live life with one.

 For a list of my favorite coconut alternatives, and when each will work best in what recipes, make sure you grab a download of my free Food Swap Guide!
 It’s filled with over 45 swaps and substitutions so you can keep making your favorite recipes with your allergies.